Master The Strict Press – Learn Proper Form, Benefits And Variations

-What Is The Strict Press?
+What Is A Strict Press?

 The strict press is a favorite among many bodybuilders for its rep tempo and ability to fully break down the muscle through time under tension.
 But don’t let that fool you, it’s not just for the pros.
 This exercise is perfect for anyone looking to add some mass to their shoulders and improve their upper body pressing strength.